 TGba Editor: Modify of 1st paragraph as follows [4052]:

-To use the WUR power management service, a WUR non-AP STA exchanges WUR Mode elements in WUR Mode Setup frames or (Re)Association Request/Response frames with a WUR AP.
-The settings for WUR mode setup are defined in Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) and Table 29-2 (WUR Mode Setup/Teardown frame transmission).
+To use the WUR power management service, a WUR non-AP STA instigates a successful frame exchanges with its associated WUR AP.
+Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) defines the frames used in the WUR mode setup frame exchange and the resultant status after the exchange.
+These frames contain the WUR Mode elements necessary to define the WUR power management service in WUR Mode Setup frames or (Re)Association Request/Response frames with a WUR AP.
+Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) and Table 29-2 (WUR Mode Setup/Teardown frame transmission) define the frames used in the WUR Setup and Teardown frame exchanges.